-IIS Crypto is a free tool that gives administrators the ability to enable or disable protocols, ciphers, hashes and key exchange algorithms on Windows Server 2008, 2012 and 2016.
-It also lets you reorder SSL/TLS cipher suites offered by IIS, implement best practices with a single click, create custom templates and test your website.
+IIS Crypto is a free tool that gives administrators the ability to enable or disable protocols, ciphers, hashes and key exchange algorithms on Windows Server 2008, 2012, 2016, 2019 and 2022.
+It also lets you reorder SSL/TLS cipher suites offered by IIS, change advanced settings, implement Best Practices with a single click, create custom templates and test your website.

 IIS Crypto updates the registry using the same settings from this article by Microsoft.
 It also updates the cipher suite order in the same way that the Group Policy Editor (gpedit.msc) does.
-Additionally IIS Crypto lets your create custom templates that can be saved for use on multiple servers.
+Additionally IIS Crypto lets you create custom templates that can be saved for use on multiple servers.
 The command line version contains the same built-in templates as the GUI version and can also be used with your own custom templates.
-IIS Crypto has been tested on Windows Server 2008, 2008 R2 and 2012, 2012 R2 and 2016.
+IIS Crypto has been tested on Windows Server 2008, 2008 R2 and 2012, 2012 R2, 2016, 2019 and 2022.

 IIS Crypto requires administrator privileges.
 If you are running under a non-administrator account, the GUI version will prompt for elevated permissions.
 The command line version must be run from a command line that already has elevated permissions.

 IIS Crypto is offered in both a GUI and a command line version.
 Click here to choose your version and download.

 IIS Crypto allows you to create your own custom templates which can be saved and then executed on multiple servers.
 To create your own template, select all of the settings for your configuration.
 Click on the Templates button and give your template a name, author and description if desired.
 Then click on the Save button to save your template to disk.
 Copy your template to another server, run IIS Crypto and click on the Open button to load your template.
 You can also use it from the command line version of IIS Crypto.